auth0/auth0.net/docs-source/migrating.md

 ## Migrating from v6 to v7

-This version is currently in beta.
-A migration guide will follow.

-> TODO: Write a migration guide.
+Please follow the information in our [v7 migration guide](migrating-to-v7.md).

 ## Migrating from earlier versions